 Want to make Authentic Southern Smothered Chicken?
-This is the recipe!
-Fried chicken breasts smothered in a traditional and delicious brown gravy with onions creates the perfect classic southern smothered chicken dish.
-Serve with Collard Greens, Candied Sweet Potatoes and some good ole Corn Muffins for a soul food meal you will never forget.
-Love Smothered Chicken, try my Smothered Pork Chops!
+This is the recipe!!
+Fried chicken breasts smothered in a traditional and delicious brown gravy made from a roux with onions create the perfect classic southern chicken dish.

 What is Southern Smothered Chicken?

-Smothered chicken starts with a lightly breaded chicken that is quickly fried basically for browning and additional flavor.
-The gravy is what really makes it tender, flavorful and delicious.
+Smothered chicken starts with a lightly breaded chicken that is quickly fried for browning and additional flavor.

-Once the chicken is fried, it needs to be smothered next.
-This basically means that it is cooked slowly in a delicious deeply delicious gravy which continues to tenderize the chicken making it fall apart in the best way.
-It drowns in the thick and rich velvety gravy which creates a lovely complement to rice or even mashed potatoes.
+Once the chicken is fried it needs to be smothered next.
+This basically means that it is cooked slowly in a deeply delicious gravy which continues to tenderize the chicken making it fall apart in the best way.

 How to Make Smothered Chicken and Rice